Getting the most out of marking

 - Faster marking can be better – two or more passes, sometimes each with different parameters, can yield better results than a single slower pass in the same total mark time.
 Deeper marks can be produced with many repeated rapid passes – erosion engraving – rather than one slow, thermally-damaging pass.
-Another trick useful when good contrast is essential, for example when marking a barcode onto bare metal, is to etch the whole region of the code with a mark to lighten up the metal and then mark the dark bars on top.
-See figure 2 for an example.
+Another trick that is useful when good contrast is essential, for example when marking a barcode onto bare metal, is to etch the whole region of the code with a mark to lighten up the metal, and then mark the dark bars on top.
+See figure 2.

 Laser marking is ubiquitous – even the keys I’m hitting to type this are laser marked (NB – if your keyboard graphics wear off, they’ll be screen-printed, not laser foamed).
 At its best it is an elegant and even beautiful way to finish products and it is unmatched for resolution and permanence.
 However, we do see sub-optimal laser marking – results that could have been improved with a little extra care and attention, or by choosing a better suited laser for the job.

 It’s not easy to select from the burgeoning range of laser marking technologies out there; today’s engineers can even use picosecond and femtosecond laser marking to eliminate thermal damage, if budgets permit.

 Figure 2: ID Matrix contrast on metals can be improved by using two passes; one to create a light background and the second to mark the dark code.
 (Credit: ES Precision)

 Anyone considering using lasers on their production line or via a subcontract service, such as ES provides, should pay particular attention to tip 5.